gb-it/codejam-cap-nodejs/exercises/07/readme.md

 ## Questions

-1. Why is it better to specify properties to _exclude_, rather than properties to _include_?
+1. Why might it be better to specify properties to _exclude_, rather than properties to _include_?

 1. What did the order creation HTTP requests look like - which service was used, and why?